Start Your Mississippi LLC

 Step 4: Create an operating agreement

-The Operating Agreement dictates how the managers will run the limited liability company.
+The Operating Agreement dictates how the managers will run the LLC.
+This is a document that describes the operation of the LLC, including what happens in case of a dispute.
 It must cover everything, including voting rights, adding new members and managers, and how you will fire members and managers.

 The Operating Agreement also dictates how you will handle debt, who contributed capital and what forms, and what happens should the company dissolve — e.g., how the company’s liabilities get paid and who gets what percentage of any assets left.